PRiesebos/PWA-Kiener/README.md

 # PWA-Kiener
-A progressive web app built with React and LESS.
+A progressive web app built with React and SASS.